 Option 1 – Download and install the driver manually

-To update the driver manually, you can visit the manufacturer’s website of your audio device, and download the most recent driver corresponding with your specific flavor of Windows version (for example, Windows 32 bit).
+To update the driver manually, you can visit the PC or the headset manufacturer’s website and search for the most recent driver corresponding with your specific flavor of Windows version (for example, Windows 32 bit).

 Option 2 – Automatically update your audio driver (recommended)